GingerLoaf/Coverage-Utility/README.md

         server.Start();
     }

 There are a number of ways this method can be incorrect. serverAddress can be null, serverAddress can be empty, and port might be negative.
-To enforce testing rules on the method, we can add our attributes.
+To enforce testing rules on the method, we can add the TestSuggestion attribute

     [TestSuggestion(Parameter = "serverUri", Value = "NOT A VALID URI")]
     [TestSuggestion(Parameter = "port", Value = "-99")]